openoereb/pyramid_oereb/README.rst

 to it.
 So changes take effect.

 To run the tests:

 1. Start the dev database with ``docker-compose up -d oereb-db`` (with the default config, this uses the default Postgres port on your machine)
-2. Run the tests with ``make tests`` (this will install the virtual environment on your machine it's not already installed)
+2. Run the tests with ``make tests`` (this will install the virtual environment on your machine if it's not already installed)

 To run one specfic test: